revel/revel.github.io/manual/appconf.md

 If `true` (default is `false`), the status page will accept the `X-Forwarded-For` header as the remote address used to allow or deny public access.
 This is diabled by default as the header value can be spoofed and therefore is not trustable.
-You should only use this if you are accessing your Revel app via a reverse proxy (e.g. Nginx).
+You should only use this if you are access your Revel app via a reverse proxy (e.g. Nginx).
 It is not recommended to allow this is production mode due to the security implications.

 {% highlight ini %}